nqminds/prolog-vc-tools/README.md

 }
 ```

-Which is a bit complicated but let's us chain and embed multiple rules with ANDs, ORs and NOTs.
+Which is a bit complicated but lets us chain and embed multiple rules with ANDs, ORs and NOTs.

 So following that schema we can construct this VC: